Re-sale mobile homes in Spain.

 For Sale By Owner is the answer.
-When you see FSBO on a listing online it means you are buying the home direct from the owner and not the park it is on or the park agent advertising the home online should you decide to buy it.
+When you see FSBO on a listing online it means you are buying the home directly from the owner.

-The home itself is of course in Spain on a Spanish park and is being sold by the owner with the right to assign a Spanish park contract.
-The park contract relating to the sale is governed by Spanish law and is in Spanish with an English translation.
+The home itself is of course in Spain on a Spanish park.
+The owner sells the home with the right to assign a Spanish park contract.
+The park contract relating to the sale is subject to Spanish law with an English translation.

-On rare occasions it has been a UK solicitor (acting for the buyer selling their UK property) making the final payment to the seller, using funds from the UK sale.
+On rare occasions, it has been a UK solicitor (acting for the buyer selling their UK property) making the final payment to the seller.
+The payment made using funds from the UK sale.
 Both the UK property sale and the mobile home sale in Spain completing on the same day.
 We liaise with the solicitors when that is to happen.

 The park contract and owners:

-The padron registration (town hall) and residencia (Police) are arranged by the park free of charge for all new resident/owners as part of the complete retire to Spain package.
-That ensures change of ownership is also registered in Spain.
+The Padron registration (town hall) and residencia (Police) come after the sale.
+The documents obtained by the park free of charge for all new resident/owners as part of the complete retire to Spain package.
+That ensures a change of ownership is also registered in Spain.

-Thanks to the “owners only” park contract system it means that a Sales Agreement by Private Arrangement “SAPA” document (originally prepared by solicitors in the UK) can easily be used as a means of transferring ownership between the seller and the buyer.
+Thanks to the “owners only” park contract system it means that a Sales Agreement by Private Arrangement “SAPA” document (originally prepared by solicitors in the UK) is used as a means of transferring ownership.

-The cost of preparing a SAPA document is covered as soon as the 200€ is paid to reserve a home and take it off the market as per the offer sheet.
-That is the only process that is allowed during a park visit.
-Everything else is arranged once the visitors have returned home.
+The cost of preparing a SAPA document is part of the 200€ paid to reserve a home and take it off the market as per the offer sheet.
+That is the only process that takes place during a park visit.
+Everything else takes place once the visitors have returned home.